fregu856/skalman/README.md

 *****

-### Setup the laptop:
+#### Setup the laptop:

 - Install ROS:
+- - TODO!
+TODO!
+TODO!
+TODO!
+TODO!
+TODO!
+TODO!
+TODO!
+TODO!
+TODO!
+TODO!
+TODO!
+TODO!
+TODO!
+TODO!

 ## Usage:

-- Power on the Raspbian RPI.
+- Power on the Raspbian RPI
-- .
+- Connect the battery and power on the OpenCR (this will power on the Ubuntu RPI)
 - .
 - .